dependents/node-tree-pic/readme.md

 ### Graphviz dependency

-In order to generate the image, you need to have Graphviz installed.
+In order to generate the output image, you need to have Graphviz installed.

 ##### Mac OS X